cairo-book/cairo-book/src/ch17-01-general-recommendations.md

 Adopting a security mindset is the initial step in writing secure smart contracts.
 Try to always consider all possible scenarios when writing code.

-### Viewing smart contract as Finite State Machines
+### Viewing Smart Contracts as Finite State Machines

 Transactions in smart contracts are atomic, meaning they either succeed or fail without making any changes.